viewzavr/vr-app-template/README.md

 Clone this repo, and add your code.
 * `index.html` is an entry point to the web.
 It setups required environment and calls `create` function of `app.js`.
 * `app.js` is your application code in a viewzavr package form.
-Provide your app code in `create` function.

 ## Viewzavr codes hosting
 This app template uses codes hosted by Viewzavr server.
 If you want to host them by yourself, you may: